Following Biddy’s steps took us to several spots in London in 2013.

 From Clapham Common we walked to St. Paul’s Cathedral.

-We know Biddy and Oswald visited the cathedral from time to time and it was there Oswald proposed.
+We know Biddy and Oswald visited the cathedral from time to time, and it was there that Oswald proposed.

-They stood before a painting which in 2013 hung just north of the altar.
+They stood before a painting that in 2013 hung just north of the altar.

 “The Light of the World” by Holman Hunt has been there since 1908.

-Such a curious feeling to realize, within the Chambers story, I stood in Biddy’s steps facing her future.
+Such a curious feeling to realize that, within the Chambers story, I stood in Biddy’s footsteps, facing her future.

-She returned to the cathedral on November 15, 1919, as well, to remember Oswald on the second anniversary of his death.
+She also returned to the cathedral on November 15, 1919, to remember Oswald on the second anniversary of his death.

 The neighborhood around the cathedral held poignant memories for Biddy.